Adamsville, Tennessee

-Adamsville is a town in Hardin and McNairy counties, Tennessee, United States.
+Adamsville is a city in Hardin and McNairy counties, Tennessee, United States.
 The population was 2,207 at the 2010 census.
 Adamsville is named after George D. Adams, who operated an inn and stagecoach stop in the 1840s.
 Adamsville's nickname is the "Biggest Little Town in Tennessee" and was the home of Sheriff Buford Pusser.

 History

 The area in and around Adamsville was first surveyed by Davy Crockett.
 Just after 1818, George C. Adams and his family were the first settlers of European ancestry to locate to the area.
 A trading post would be opened, just north of where the Adamsville Cemetery is today.
 The trading post served the local Native communities and Anglo settlers.
 In 1838 the Bell's detachment of the Trail of Tears traveled through Adamsville.
 Settlers from North Carolina and Maury County, Tennessee migrated to the area and the settlement developed an agricultural economy.
 When the Battle of Shiloh was fought in 1862, Union Army soldiers were camped in Adamsville.
+Prior to that battle, the Skirmish at Adamsville resulted in a Confederate victory.

 Adamsville was incorporated in 1870.
 The town struggled to grow until roads were improved in the early 20th century.
 Agriculture remained the main economic developer until the textile industry came into the area with Myrna Mills factory opening, and then other factories following.

-Tornado of 1991
+Severe Weather

-In 1991 a strong EF-3 tornado ripped through the little town destroying homes, the tornado had also moved through neighboring city of Selmer.
+In 1991 a strong F3 tornado ripped through the little town destroying homes, the tornado had also moved through neighboring city of Selmer.

-Tornado of 2011

-On December 28 2011 in the neighborhood of Hickory Flatts just west of Adamsville a weak EF-1 tornado touched down.

-Hurricane of 2019

-At 1:00 pm on October 26 2019 in Adamsville what remained of a hurricane passed through nearly demolishing the city and killing one person.
+On October 26, 2019, Post Tropical Storm Olga moved through the area, Adamsville being caught in the eyewall remnants experienced the worst damage in the area.
+The incident caused one death.

+On March 31, 2023, a large and destructive EF3 tornado tore through the outskirts of town, killing 9 people and injuring 23.
+The tornado caused major damage to trees and many homes in the area.